 Hermitage Museum

 A must-see for all art and culture enthusiasts.
 The Hermitage Museum is one of the largest and oldest museums in the world.
 There is not just Russian art and history but there are interesting things from other parts of the world as well.
-It can take many hours if you wish to see all the 3 floors.
+It can take many hours if you wish to see all three floors.
 The architecture, gold embellishments, intricately designed chandeliers, paintings and marble flooring will leave you in awe.
-The entrance fee is 700 rubles for the Main Museum complex and its branches.
-Admission is free for all visitors on the third Thursday of every month, March 8th, May 18th and December 7th.
-There is a cafeteria inside in case you need something to munch in between.

 Walking around the city